SHAIKARSHADA/what-im-learning/README.md

 postgresql - used this with connection string , client.query(), client.connect(), storing query values in a separate without using `` or " + " and using $1 , $2 to eliminate SQL injection.

 ORMs - prisma is an thing which is built to make developers life easier so, we don't need to be SQL masters

+###week 28 of 2024